 - Colonial rule was first established in Bengal by the British.

-- It was in Bengal that the British made the earliest attempts to reorder rural society, establish a new revenue system, and a new regime of land rights.
+- It was in Bengal that the British made the earliest attempts to reorder rural society, and establish a new revenue system and a new regime of land rights.

 - In 1793, the Permanent Settlement was implemented by the British.

 - Each zamindar had to pay a fixed revenue, and this was decided by the British East India company.

 British Colonialism in Indian History: De-urbanisation and Rise of New Cities

 - For administrative purposes, colonial India was divided into 3 “Presidencies”.

 - In the late eighteenth century, Calcutta, Bombay, and Madras rose in importance as Presidency cities.

 - They became the centres of power for the British in India.